Matimateokol/iRecycle-App/README.md

 ## General Information
-- This project .
-- What problem does it (intend to) solve?
-The main goal of the application is to solve problem regarding
-- What is the purpose of your project?
-- Why did you undertake it?
+- This project intend to solve a problem of increasing at enormous pace stream of waste.
+Many people have no idea how to properly recycle some products and this application would be some kind of aid in that challenging task.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->